-A Debt Management Plan is an informal arrangement between you and your creditors.
-A debt management company will take a close look at your situation, communicate with your creditors and agree on one affordable monthly payment.
-This one payment will cover all of your debts.
+A Debt Management Plan is an informal agreement between you and your creditors.
+A debt management company will take a close look at your financial situation and communicate with your creditors to agree on one affordable monthly payment.
+This one payment is divided among your creditors and will cover all your debt.

 A Debt Management Plan would usually be used when either:

 How can I get a Debt Management Plan (DMP)?
 There are two ways:

 If you go for the second option, you will make regular payments to the provider, and they will share these payments out between your creditors once any monthly fees owed to that company are deducted.
 If your financial situation changes, so can your plan, resulting in reduced payments that suit you.

 What debts does a Debt Management Plan (DMP) cover?

 Debts are separated into two categories – priority and non-priority.
 Priority debts are not covered by DMPs.